SYSTEMATIC REVIEW article

 The majority of the extant research is based on retrospective studies with limited sample sizes, and large-scale prospective investigations are lacking.
 As a result, large-scale, multicenter research on the pathophysiology, treatment, and prognosis of COVID-19-related SSNHL should be conducted.
 In the available literature, pure tone audiometry is mainly used to detect COVID-19-related SSNHL, while speech audiometry is rarely used to examine patients' WRS.
 Speech audiometry may be considered to evaluate the effect of SARS-CoV-2 on cognitive processes.

 SARS-CoV-2 has the potential to cause damage to the audio-vestibular system, resulting in SSNHL.
-However, the exact mechanisms of SARS-CoV-2 on the audio-vestibular system remain fully understood.
+However, the exact mechanisms by which SARS-CoV-2 affects the audio-vestibular system remain unclear.
 Although numerous investigations have been conducted on COVID-19-related SSNHL, they are fragmented and unsystematic.
 The true prevalence of SSNHL in COVID-19 patients around the world is unknown.
 Glucocorticoids are the preferred medication to treat COVID-19-related SSNHL.
 Hearing testing is recommended when HL is suspected in COVID-19 individuals, and if SSNHL is identified, prompt and vigorous treatment is critical.